Posted on Sunday, September 15th, 2019 at 9:33 pm by Williams Hart

 The fire still remains under investigation.

-It is unfortunate to hear of what happened to the victims in this accident.
+It is great to hear that no one was injured in this fire accident.
 Alas, there are countless other victims who suffered the same fate.
 Fire accidents like this are alarmingly common in the United States.
 Statistics show that in 2017, there were about 1,319,500 fire accidents that occurred in the country, and from that number, 3,400 people died and 14,670 were injured.
 It has also been noted that in terms of gender, more men die and get injured in fires than women, while in terms of race, African American males and American Indian males have the highest death rates per million population.

 Moreover, in 2016, there were three states that had the most number of fire deaths, and these states were California, Texas, and Georgia.

 Some of the common causes of fire for both residential buildings and non-residential buildings are cooking, unintentional/careless, intentional, and electric malfunction.

 Fires can be incredibly appalling in all aspects for the victims and their respective families.
 Thankfully, there are lawyers out there who specialize in accidents like this.
 So, if you are a victim of a fire accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help.
 Fire accident lawyers will be more than willing to help you in protecting your rights and in getting you the justice that you deserve.

 If someone you love was seriously hurt or killed in an accident, you may be unsure of where to turn.
 The attorneys of Williams Hart have experience helping people through the aftermath of catastrophic accidents, and we can help you too.
 Contact our law firm at (713) 352-7071 to speak with an experienced lawyer today.